|

 above, the racing facilities; the sales and barn areas; and the

-surrounding grounds are picture-perfect in every way.
-All Mojo Partners
+surrounding grounds are manicured to be picture-perfect in every way.

-The following two days will be my busiest days because I’ll
+The following days will be the busiest because you should

 arrive early and start visiting the barns of the horses that will be

-where prospective buyers can examine the Thoroughbred before the
+where prospective buyers can view the individual one last time before

 bidding process begins.
 At the appointed time, the next Thoroughbred is